 This page describes the process of exporting Substance Models from Substance Model graphs, and the available target file formats.

-Once you have finished working on your Substance model graph, you can export the Scene output by the Root node to a file.
+Once you have finished working on your Substance model graph, you can export the result of all Output scene nodes in the graph combined to a file.

 Exporting is performed by clicking RMB on the Substance model graph item in the Explorer panel, and selecting the Export… option.